LionelDraghi/smk/docs/cmd_line.md

    status       : shows what smk knows about the previous runs
-                  (commands, sources and targets) read-smkfile : shows Smk understanding of a Smkfile clean        : remove all targets files reset        : remove all local Smk files (equivalent to rm .smk.*)
+                  (commands, sources and targets) read-smkfile : shows Smk understanding of a Smkfile add          : add the following arguments to default.smk run          : equivalent to `add` followed by `build` clean        : remove all targets files reset        : remove all local Smk files (equivalent to rm .smk.*)